 The purchases department has been developing more and more into a key function within the Company.
 Integration in the Samvardhana Motherson Group presents numerous opportunities to reduce costs.
-In this way, the Vertical Integration project was consistently pursued.
-Furthermore, new avenues for low-cost procurement while retaining quality standards are being tapped into via our group companies in India.
+In this way, the "Vertical Integration" project was followed up constantly with the aim of increasing the value added within the Group.
+Furthermore, new ways for low-cost procurement with fixed quality standards are tapped into via our group companies in India.